Why Do I Get So Angry Before My Period? Understanding Your Symptoms

 3. Focus on symptom management

-Some people find journaling beneficial.
+Some people also find journaling beneficial.
 Writing about your emotions and the symptoms you’re experiencing can help you process your situation and externalize it in a way that makes sense to you.
 If you are angry, journaling about it may help you find a solution for coping.

 If you are experiencing recurrent anger or other difficult emotions at any point during your menstrual cycle, talking with a mental health professional may help you cope and develop strategies to move forward.
-PMS symptoms are common, and help is available.
+PMS symptoms are common, and help is available

 Takeaway